sensu/sensu-docs/content/sensu-go/5.11/reference/tokens.md

   `disk_warning`
 - `{{ index .labels "cpu.threshold" }}` would be replaced with a custom label called `cpu.threshold`

-Note: when an annotation or label name has a dot (ex: `cpu.threshold`), the template index function syntax must be used to ensure correct processing, as the dot notation is also used for object nesting.
+_NOTE: when an annotation or label name has a dot (ex: `cpu.threshold`), the template index function syntax must be used to ensure correct processing, as the dot notation is also used for object nesting._

 ### Token substitution default values